How to Make Homemade Applesauce

 The applesauce does not need any further cooking; just keep it hot until you get enough made to fill the jars you will put into the canner (Canners hold seven jars at once, whether they are quart or pint size)

-Fill them to within ¼-inch of the top, wipe any spilled applesauce of the top, seat the lid and tighten the ring around them.
-Put them in the canner and keep them cover with at least 1 inch of water and boiling. if you are at sea level (up to 1,000 ft) boil pint jars for 15 minutes and quart jars for 20 min.
-If you are at an altitude of 1,000 feet or more, see the chart below
+Fill them to within 1/4-inch of the top, wipe any spilled applesauce of the top, seat the lid and gently tighten the ring around them.
+Put them in the canner and keep them covered with at least 1 inch of water.
+Get the canner back to a full boil and begin timing.
+If you are at sea level (up to 1,000 ft) boil pint jars for 15 minutes and quart jars for 20 min.
+If you are at an altitude of 1,000 feet or more, see the chart belowhome canning jars, lids and rings

 .